Publications about misinterpretations and critique on NCA

 Reply: Dul, J., van der Laan, E., Kuik, R, & Karwowski, M. (2019).
 Necessary Condition Analysis: Type I error, power, and over-interpretation of test results.
 A reply to a comment on NCA, Frontiers in Psychology, 10, 1493. (see also the long version by Dul, van der Laan, Kuik and Karwowski, 2019)

 Sorjonen & Melin (2019) show by simulation that the probability that NCA’s significance test results in p < 0.05 when X and Y are related.
 Sorjonen and Melin (2019) criticize NCA’s significance test because of its inability to specify which alternative hypothesis of relatedness between X and Y resulted in p < 0.05.
-However, no null hypothesis test can test a specific alternative hypothesis; expecting this from a null hypothesis test is a common misconception.
+However, no statistical null hypothesis test can test a specific alternative hypothesis; expecting this from a null hypothesis test is a common misconception.
 NCA’s significance test is a null-hypothesis test, not a test of an alternative hypothesis.

 Thiem, A. (2021).
 The Logic and Methodology of “Necessary but Not Sufficient Causality” A Comment on Necessary Condition Analysis (NCA).
 Sociological Methods & Research.
 50(2), 913-925.